hungcq/knowledge-repo/IT/designing-data-intensive-applications/8-trouble-with-distributed-system.md

   - -> Let partial failure escalate into total failure
   - -> More like single-node computer
 ### 8.1.
 Unreliable network
-- Async packet networks (e.g., Ethernet): no timing & arrival guarantees
+- Async packet networks (eg Ethernet): no timing & arrival guarantees
 - When no response:
   - Request lost?
   - Request is delayed?
   - Receiving node failed?
-  - Receiving node pause? (e.g., running GC)
+  - Receiving node pause? (eg running GC)
   - Response lost?
   - Response is delayed?
 - -> Usually handled via timeout, but still unsure of the problem